-ReachOut are a mentoring charity that give young people from economically disadvantaged communities the individual support they need to achieve their potential and go on to lead good, happy and successful lives.
-We work in London, Greater Manchester and Liverpool and support young people through long term, 1:1 mentoring.
+ReachOut are a mentoring and education charity that gives young people from under-resourced communities the individual support they need to achieve their potential and go on to lead good, happy and successful lives.
+We work in London, Greater Manchester and Liverpool and support young people through long-term, individual and group mentoring.

 ReachOut mentees are amazing young people with incredible potential.
 Mentees are referred to us by their school and are often students who want to increase their social and academic confidence, focus on their character development, achieve improvement in behaviour or increase their aspirations for the future.
 Our mentors act as role-models, working with mentees to understand their goals and how they can achieve them.